1. Controller identity and scope

 5. International transfers

 Personal information may be transferred to the United States (for cloud infrastructure and AI provider routing where configured by the customer) and to other countries where our subprocessors operate.
-A copy of the applicable SCCs or other transfer safeguards is available on request by contacting privacy@keeptrusts.com.
+Information about the applicable contractual or other transfer safeguard is available on request by contacting privacy@keeptrusts.com.

 For additional information about our approach to transatlantic transfers, see the International Data Transfer Policy page on this website.